tessercat/daoistic-book/blog/setting-the-bar/content.md

 其禮易行也
 其責易賞也

-So being a student isn’t like being a politician and politicians aren’t teachers.
+So being a student isn't like being a politician and politicians aren't teachers.
 Teachers, farmers, builders, merchants, we all have different callings, separate concerns.
 That's why farmers talk to each other about crops and teachers talk about discipline.
 It's why builders talk about building and merchants talk about prices.
-That way teachers don’t lose control and builders don’t botch jobs.
+That way teachers don't lose control and builders don't botch jobs.
-That way farmers don’t waste effort and merchants don’t lose money.
+That way farmers don't waste effort and merchants don't lose money.
 Happy with our lot in life,
 we look different, think different, but we all do easy jobs and don't grumble,